Amyotrophic Lateral Sclerosis (ALS) Models

 T054620 hTDP43<wtxA315T> Transgenic GemPharmatech has developed a B6-hTDP43 transgenic mouse model expressing the wildtype of human TDP43 and human TDP43 with A315T mutation site.
 This model can be used for the screening and safety evaluation of amyotrophic lateral sclerosis (ALS) therapeutics and pathogenic study of ALS.

-T054274 B6-hRNF220 KI GemPharmatech has developed the B6-RNF220 mouse model expressing human RNF220.
-This model is suitable for the screening and safety evaluation of amyotrophic lateral sclerosis (ALS) therapies and the investigation of the regulation mechanism of ubiquitination.
+T055223 B6-hSOD1 G93A, hSOD1 Transgenic GemPharmatech has developed a B6-hSOD1 G93A, hSOD1 transgenic mouse model expressing the wildtype human SOD1 and human SOD1 with G93A mutation site.
+This model can be used for the screening and safety evaluation of amyotrophic lateral sclerosis (ALS) therapeutics and pathogenic study of ALS.